Case Studies

 Falling in love with the product instead of the problem: A recipe for killed apps

 TL;DR: Even the most innovative software becomes one of many killed apps if it lacks a clear promotional strategy and accessible onboarding.
-In 2026, with global churn rates hitting 71% within 90 days, a lack of promotion is no longer just a marketing hurdle—it’s a death sentence for product growth.
+In 2026, with an average of 860 million app downloads daily worldwide, competition for user attention is intense.
+A lack of promotion is no longer just a marketing hurdle; it’s a death sentence for product growth.

 How to avoid being one of the killed apps: Building a product that hooks people instantly